 Sometimes it’s enough to get to the point and share your genuine experiences which will resonate with your readers, instead of doing what’s expected.

 As you can see, being creative and original isn’t something beyond your reach.
-With some practice, you can learn how to maintain your creative flow and produce great and unique content.
+By implementing these tips, you can learn how to maintain your creative flow and produce great and unique content.